Friday, November 27, 2009

 If the dissolve isn't the most used technique in this film, then it would probably have to be the pan.
 Several times, we watch as the camera moves down a row of prisoners.
 For example, we see it in the mess hall as one after another prisoner is unable to eat the food placed before him.
 We see it under the table when Butch tries to get rid of a knife by passing it along to the other prisoners.
 We also see it in the chapel on Thanksgiving Day as we see the faces of the prisoners singing a most ironic choice of song, something about "opening the gates."
 That's followed by another pan of Butch and the other prisoners passing guns and bullets to each other for the big prison break.
 We don't even notice the use of these methods nowadays, I suspect, but that's because the editing today is much more seamless much of the time.

 I know I shouldn't have been distracted by this, too, but the look of the prison is spectacular.
-This being an Metro-Goldwyn-Mayer production, the art direction and set decoration are impeccable.
+This being a Metro-Goldwyn-Mayer production, the art direction and set decoration are impeccable.
 The building appears to be one of those art deco masterpieces with long angles reaching to the sky.
 It's pretty amazing to consider that this is a prison and not the headquarters for some multinational corporation.
 That's how they did it those days at MGM.
 Everything had to look good, even a prison.

 All of the actors are good in this film.
 Beery was a solid actor, capable of gruffness and tenderness whenever the script called for it.
-Montgomery plays the new prisoner with the right mixture of naivete and self-righteousness.
+Montgomery plays the new prisoner with the right mixture of naiveté and self-righteousness.
 And Morris gives what I consider to be the best performance.
 In a sense, he's the moral center of the film.
 Despite being a robber and a prison escapee, he seems to make right choices more times than the other prisoners do.
 In the end, Morris' Morgan has earned his early parole for good behavior.
-Morris would become best known for starring in the Boston Blackie movie series in the 1940s, but his performance in The Big House is an early standout in his career.
+Morris would later become best known for starring in the Boston Blackie movie series in the 1940s, but his performance in The Big House is an early standout in his career.

-Oscar Wins: Sound Recording and Writing
+Oscar Wins: Best Sound Recording and Best Writing

-Other Oscar Nominations: Picture and Actor (Beery)
+Other Oscar Nominations: Outstanding Production and Best Actor (Wallace Beery)

 No comments: